SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 “Wait a minute,” I immediately thought, “The results of this ‘major new study’ about the harmful effects of psychotherapy had already been announced in a leading newspaper.
 How could they not be available?”
 Then I wondered, “If there are no actual results to share, what exactly was the article in The Guardian based on?”

 So-called “adverse events” are a hot topic at the moment.
 That some people deteriorate while in care is not in question.
 Research dating back several decades puts the figure at about 10%, on average (Lambert, 2010).
-When those being treated are adolescents or children, the rates are twice as high (Warren et al., 2009).
+When those being treated are adolescents or children, the rates ca be twice as high (Warren et al., 2009).

 Putting this in context, compared to medical procedures with effect sizes similar to psychotherapy (e.g., coronary artery bypass surgery, stages II and III breast cancer, stroke), the rate is remarkably low.
 Nonetheless, it is a matter of concern–especially given research showing that therapists are not particularly adept at recognizing when those they serve deteriorate in their care (Hannan et al., 2005)